ampproject/remapping/README.md

   options?: { excludeContent: boolean, decodedMappings: boolean }
 ): SourceMap;

-// LoaderContext gives the loader the importing sourcemap, and the ability to override the "source"
+// LoaderContext gives the loader the importing sourcemap, tree depth, the ability to override the
-// location (where nested sources are resolved relative to, and where an original source exists),
+// "source" location (where child sources are resolved relative to, or the location of original
-// and the ability to override the "content" of an original sourcemap for inclusion in the output
+// source), and the ability to override the "content" of an original source for inclusion in the
-// sourcemap.
+// output sourcemap.
 type LoaderContext = {
  readonly importer: string;
+ readonly depth: number;
  source: string;
  content: string | null | undefined;
 }